LEGO, Brick Builders and brick building fun in New Zealand

 Yes!
-We’ve worked with Auckland based PR and advertising agencies to build some amazing creations over the last eight years out of LEGO bricks.
+We’ve worked with Auckland based PR and advertising agencies to build some amazing creations over the last ten years out of LEGO bricks.
 Anything from life-sized heads to corporate brand logo mosaics and promotional items for trade fairs and brochure photo shoots.

 - Did you build the LEGO Lord of the Rings mystery mosaic at LynnMall?